 Skip to main content

 The uncertainty feature in Mangrove allows you to specify measurement uncertainty for data inputs and automatically calculates how uncertainty propagates through model calculations.
-This helps you understand the reliability and precision of your calculated results.
 Uncertainty can be set on:

 • Datapoint Types: Uncertainty values that apply to all data points of that type